-- knowledge of the various functions and roles of a paralegal; - knowledge of the ethics and professional responsibility of attorneys and paralegals; - knowledge of legal terminology; - · knowledge of the various court systems; - knowledge of evidence and investigations; - proficiency in manual and computerized legal research: - proficiency in legal writing and analysis; - knowledge of technology used in the law office: - successful completion of an approved internship; - an appreciation and understanding for the importance of continuing legal education; and

-Alternative dispute resolution, civil and criminal litigation, domestic relations, probate and estate planning, real estate, contracts and commercial transactions, and legal research and writing

-\Courses must be taken before application can be made for Program admittance.
+- knowledge of the various functions and roles of a paralegal; - knowledge of the ethics and professional responsibility of attorneys and paralegals; - · knowledge of legal terminology; - · knowledge of the various court systems; - · knowledge of evidence and investigations; - proficiency in manual and computerized legal research; - proficiency in legal writing and analysis; - knowledge of technology used in the law office: - successful completion of an approved internship; - an appreciation and understanding for the importance of continuing legal education; and - ability to apply paralegal skills in potential areas of practice, such as but not limited to: Alternative dispute resolution, civil and criminal litigation, domestic relations, probate and estate planning, real estate, contracts and commercial transactions, and legal research and writing take paralegal classes without being in the paralegal program.
+However, a person must be in the paralegal program in order to take any of the legal research and writing classes and an internship class.
+To be accepted into the Paralegal program, students must complete the following: an application for admission to the program, successfully complete PLA 101 and BLW 201 with a grade point of 2.66, complete a resume, submit three letters of reference and copies of all college transcripts to the Program Coordinator.
+Upon completion of the above requirements, schedule a personal interview with the Program Coordinator.